Financial Aid Eligibility

 - February 15th - Priority date for scholarship applications for the upcoming academic year (Fall semester)

-- April 1st - Deadline for summer semester financial aid appeals
+- *April 1st - Priority date for summer semester financial aid appeals (SAP appeals)

-- *December 1st - Deadline for spring semester financial aid appeals
+- August 1st - Deadline for TN Promise to submit financial aid documents for verification

-- November 1st - Priority date for spring semester financial aid documents (transfer and new students).
+- *November 1st - Priority date for spring semester financial aid documents for verification (transfer and new students).